PeeragogyLabs/PeeragogyLabs.github.io/pattern-newcomer.md

 A newcomer’s confusion about how best to get involved or what the point of all this actually is may be due to a lack of structure in the project
 <span><span>Roadmap</span></span>.
 Sharing vulnerability and confusion
 gives us a chance to learn.
+Also potential for lack of confidence to impact on newcomers willingness to contribute.

 ### Resolution